Estate plan

 Idaho has adopted electronic will legislation (2023).
 You may be able to create, sign, and witness a will electronically using approved methods.

-Idaho authorized remote online witnessing (ROW) in 2023.
-Witnesses can observe your will signing via live video call instead of being physically present.
-Other estate planning documents still require in-person witnesses.
+Idaho allows remote online witnessing for some estate planning documents.
+Witnesses can observe your signing over a live video call instead of being physically present.

 This information is general in nature and not legal advice.
 Laws change.
 Consult a licensed estate planning attorney in Idaho for guidance specific to your situation.